 - Have alternative indoor exercise options ready in case of worsened symptoms

-- Stock up on medication to limit your chances of an allergic reaction
+- Make sure you have enough anti-allergy medication to help limit your chances of an allergic reaction

 - Be sensible - don’t beat yourself up if you have to skip your regular exercise routine due to a flare up